Outpost Space Logo

 Qualifications

-• Bachelor's degree or higher in Mechanical, Aerospace, or Structural Engineering
+• Bachelor's degree or higher in Mechanical, Aerospace, or Structural Engineering.

 • 10+ years of experience in the design and analysis of complex aerospace structures and mechanisms, with at least 3+ years in a management or technical leadership role leading multi-disciplined engineering teams.

-• Proven track record leading structures on full space vehicles or rockets (not just subsystems)
+• Proven track record leading structures on full space vehicles or rockets (not just subsystems).

-• Demonstrated experience hiring, scaling, and mentoring engineering teams of 5+ engineers; comfortable setting OKRs, running performance reviews, and managing costs
+• Demonstrated experience hiring, scaling, and mentoring engineering teams of 5+ engineers; comfortable setting OKRs, running performance reviews, and managing costs.

-• Expert-level fluency in Siemens NX, SolidWorks, or similar parametric modeling software, with the ability to drive standards across the team
+• Expert-level fluency in Siemens NX, SolidWorks, or similar parametric modeling software, with the ability to drive standards across the team.

 • Deep background in structural analysis (FEA) and classical hand calculations.
-You must trust your hand calcs before you trust the solver
+You must trust your hand calcs before you trust the solver.

-• Extensive understanding of aerospace materials (aluminum, titanium, inconel, composites) and their behavior in extreme thermal environments
+• Extensive understanding of aerospace materials (aluminum, titanium, inconel, composites) and their behavior in extreme thermal environments.

-• Deep command of CNC machining, sheet metal, and welding with a design-for-manufacturing mindset you can instill across the org
+• Deep command of CNC machining, sheet metal, and welding with a design-for-manufacturing mindset you can instill across the org.

 Preferred Experience

-• Active U.S. Government Security Clearance (not required, but beneficial)
+• Active U.S. Government Security Clearance (not required, but beneficial).

-• Experience with deployable space structures and mechanisms (booms, solar arrays, antennas, or aerobrakes)
+• Experience with deployable space structures and mechanisms (booms, solar arrays, antennas, or aerobrakes).

-• Experience in taking primary structure from concept through PDR/CDR to flight
+• Experience in taking primary structure from concept through PDR/CDR to flight.

-• Experience designing for high-heat environments or integrating with Thermal Protection Systems (TPS)
+• Experience designing for high-heat environments or integrating with Thermal Protection Systems (TPS).

-• Deep knowledge of aerospace standards (NASA-STD-5000 series, SMC-S-016) for structural margins and testing
+• Deep knowledge of aerospace standards (NASA-STD-5000 series, SMC-S-016) for structural margins and testing.

-• Prior experience as a Director, Chief Engineer, or department head at a launch, reentry, satellite, or hypersonics company
+• Prior experience as a Director, Chief Engineer, or department head at a launch, reentry, satellite, or hypersonics company.

 Compensation & Benefits

-• $165,000 – $220,000; Salary may vary with experience
+• Competitive compensation: $165,000 – $220,000; (commensurate with experience),

 Similar Jobs at Outpost Space